V. Yogeswaran

 Vettivelu Yogeswaran (வெற்றிவேலு யோகேஸ்வரன்; 5 February 1934 – 13 July 1989) was a Sri Lankan Tamil lawyer, politician and Member of Parliament.

 Early life and family

-Yogeswaran was born 5 February 1934.
-He was the son of Shanmugam Appakkutti Vettivelu, a medical doctor from Jaffna in northern Ceylon, and Parasakthi.
-He was educated at St. John's College, Jaffna, St. Patrick's College, Jaffna and Ananda College.
+Yogeswaran was the son of Shanmugam Appakkutti Vettivelu, a medical doctor from Jaffna in northern Ceylon, and Parasakthi.
+He was educated at St. John's College, Jaffna, St. Patrick's College, Jaffna and Ananda College, Colombo.
 After school he enrolled at the Ceylon Law College before going to the United Kingdom to study law.
 Whilst in UK he was an active member of the National Union of Students, Anti Apartheid League and president of the UK branch of the Ceylon Tamil Overseas League.

 Yogeswaran married Sarojini, daughter of Ponnambalam.

 Career

 After returning to Ceylon Yogeswaran resumed his studies at Ceylon Law College, qualifying as an advocate.
 He then started practising law in Jaffna.

 Yogeswaran was an active member of the Illankai Tamil Arasu Kachchi (Federal Party) and its youth wing.
 On 14 May 1972 the ITAK, All Ceylon Tamil Congress, Ceylon Workers' Congress, Eelath Thamilar Otrumai Munnani and All Ceylon Tamil Conference formed the Tamil United Front, later renamed Tamil United Liberation Front (TULF).
 A keen supporter of TULF, Yogeswaran was a member of its Action Committee and in charge of youth affairs.
 He stood as the TULF's candidate in Jaffna at the 1977 parliamentary election.
 He won the election and entered Parliament.

 Yogeswaran's house in Jaffna was burnt down on the night of 31 May 1981 by a mob of Sinhalese policemen and paramilitaries.
 Yogeswaran and his wife managed to escape by jumping over their back walls.

 Yogeswaran and all other TULF MPs boycotted Parliament from the middle of 1983 for a number of reasons: they were under pressure from Sri Lankan Tamil militants not to stay in Parliament beyond their normal six-year term; the Sixth Amendment to the Constitution of Sri Lanka required them to swear an oath unconditionally renouncing support for a separate state; and the Black July riots in which up to 3,000 Tamils were killed by Sinhalese mobs.
 After three months of absence, Yogeswaran forfeited his seat in Parliament on 22 October 1983.